Chizzoz/laravel-zambia/_posts/2019-08-20-sending-sms-with-cynsms-using-laravel.md

 ---
 ## Sending Sms with Cynsms Using laravel

+Cyn SMS API is build for Cyn SMS - Bulk SMS Application For Marketing

 ## Technical Requirements
 For this tutorial we’ll assume you already know or have the following: